The exclusive and most exhaustive research report

 South Africa is witnessing major data center development; cities such as Cape Town and Johannesburg are the preferred places for development.
 The market is witnessing high adoption of cloud-based solutions among enterprises.
 The country is rapidly emerging as a center for public and private cloud hosting, which is expected to fuel the facility development.
 Manufacturing, financial services, and healthcare sectors are among the major contributors to data center investment as they are rapidly adopting cloud computing.
 The market will witness steady growth over the next few years, with internet penetration and adoption of technologies such as big data, IoT, and artificial intelligence fueling the Africa data center construction market growth.

 Multiple electrical infrastructure providers operate in the Africa data center construction market.
 The growing data center construction market is prompting providers to improve the efficiency of solutions that are currently being offered.
 Many countries in the region suffer from frequent power fluctuations and power outages.
 This will enable operators to adopt efficient power backup solutions, with UPS systems that offer over 95% efficiency.
 The market for VRLA UPS systems will continue to dominate the market; however, the share of VRLA UPS systems will start declining by the end of the forecast period as lithium-ion UPS systems become more affordable, thereby improving their adoption among end-users.

-By Electrical Infrastructure
+Segmentation by Electrical Infrastructure